Alphas, P-Values, and Confidence Intervals, Oh My!

 Statistically speaking, the p-value is the probability of obtaining a result as extreme as, or more extreme than, the result actually obtained when the null hypothesis is true.
 If that makes your head spin like Dorothy’s house in a Kansas tornado, just pretend Glenda has waved her magic wand and zapped it from your memory.
 Then ponder this for a moment.

 The p-value is basically the probability of obtaining your sample data IF the null hypothesis (e.g., the average cost of Cairn terriers = $400) were true.
-So if you obtain a p-value of 0.85, then it’s highly likely that the null hypothesis is true.
+So if you obtain a p-value of 0.85, then you have little reason to doubt the null hypothesis.
 However, if your p-value is say 0.02, there’s only a very small chance you would have obtained that data if the null hypothesis was in fact true.

 And since the p-value is a probability just like alpha, p-values also range from 0 to 1.